Sea to Summit Trail – Table of Contents

-In 2014 the Sea to Sky Gondola opened, allowing people to travel from basically sea level to over 800 m in the span of 10 minutes to enjoy some spectacular Squamish scenery.
+The Sea to Sky Gondola in Squamish opened in 2014, allowing people to travel from sea level to over 800 m in the span of 10 minutes.
 With the opening of the gondola, also came the opening of some new trails, and access to previously hard to reach trails.
 One such trail, which is poised to become popular – and one that draws a lot of comparisons to the Grouse Grind – is the Sea to Summit Trail.

-Near the top portion of the trail, you also have the option of diverting onto the Wrinkle Rock Trail – a shorter but slightly more difficult route to reach the top.
+Near the top part of the trail, you also have the option of diverting onto the Shannon Basin Loop – an alternate route to reach the top.

 Elevation Gain: 835 m